-As of 30 September 2020, the following entities own five per centum (5%) or more of AEV:
+As of 31 December 2020, the following entities own five per centum (5%) or more of AEV:

 Title of Class of Shares Name and Address of Stockholder and Relationship with Issuer Name of Beneficial Owner and Relationship with Record Owner Citizenship No. of Shares and Nature of Ownership (Record and/ or Beneficial) Percentage of Ownership Common 1.
 Aboitiz & Company, Inc. Aboitiz Corporate Center, Gov. Manuel A. Cuenco Avenue, Kasambagan, Cebu City (Stockholder) Aboitiz & Company, Inc. Filipino 2,735,600,915 (Record and Beneficial) 48.59% Common 2.
-PCD Nominee Corporation (Filipino) 29th Floor, BDO Equitable Tower, 8751 Paseo de Roxas, Makati (Stockholder) PCD participants acting for themselves or for their customers Filipino 952,828,956 (Record) 16.92 %
+PCD Nominee Corporation (Filipino) 29th Floor, BDO Equitable Tower, 8751 Paseo de Roxas, Makati (Stockholder) PCD participants acting for themselves or for their customers Filipino 954,280,966 (Record) 17.13%

-33 AEV is the parent company of AboitizPower.
+25 AEV is the parent company of AboitizPower.
+76

-37 Supra note 3.
+29 Supra note 27.

-38 Supra note 4.
+30 Supra note 28.

-34 Mr. Sabin M. Aboitiz, President and Chief Executive Officer of AEV, will vote the shares of AEV in AboitizPower in accordance with the directive of the AEV Board of Directors.
+26 Mr. Sabin M. Aboitiz, President and Chief Executive Officer of AEV, will vote the shares of AEV in AboitizPower in accordance with the directive of the AEV Board of Directors.

-35 PCD Nominee Corporation (Filipino and Foreign) is not related to the Company.
+27 PCD Nominee Corporation (Filipino and Foreign) is not related to the Company.
 The beneficial owners of the shares held through a PCD participant are the beneficial owners thereof to the extent of the number of shares registered under the respective accounts with the PCD participant.

-36 Each beneficial owner of shares, through a PCD participant, is the beneficial owner of such number of shares he owns in his account with the PCD participant.
+28 Each beneficial owner of shares, through a PCD participant, is the beneficial owner of such number of shares he owns in his account with the PCD participant.
 AboitizPower has no record relating to the power to decide how the shares held by PCD are to be voted.
 As advised to the Company, none of the beneficial owners under a PCD participant owns more than 5% of the Company's common shares.

-Title of Class of Shares Name and Address of Stockholder and Relationship with Issuer Name of Beneficial Owner and Relationship with Record Owner Citizenship No. of Shares and Nature of Ownership (Record and/ or Beneficial) Percentage of Ownership

-Common 3.
-Ramon Aboitiz Ramon Aboitiz Filipino 426,804,093 7.58%
+Title of Class of Shares Name and Address of Stockholder and Relationship with Issuer Name of Beneficial Owner and Relationship with Record Owner Citizenship No. of Shares and Nature of Ownership (Record and/ or Beneficial) Percentage of Ownership Common 3.
+Ramon Aboitiz Foundation, Inc. 35 Lopez Jaena St., Cebu City (Stockholder) Ramon Aboitiz Foundation, Inc. Filipino 426,804,093 (Record and Beneficial) 7.58% Common 4.
+PCD Nominee Corporation (Foreign) 29th Floor, BDO Equitable Tower, 8751 Paseo de Roxas, Makati, 1226 Metro Manila (Stockholder) PCD participants acting for themselves or for their customers Non- Filipino 370,452,359 (Record) 6.58%

-Foundation, Inc. Foundation, Inc. - (Record and

-35 Lopez Jaena St., Cebu Beneficial)

-City (Stockholder)

-Common 4.
-PCD Nominee Corporation PCD participants Non- 380,410,257 6.76

-(Foreign) acting for Filipino (Record) %

-29th Floor, BDO Equitable themselves or for

-Tower, 8751 Paseo de their customers

-Roxas, Makati, 1226

-Metro Manila (Stockholder)

-Security Ownership of Management as of 30 September 2020 (Record and Beneficial)
+Security Ownership of Management as of 31 December 2020 (Record and Beneficial)